dsdobbs/bootstrap/README.md

 # stackskills-bootstrap
-This is a Bootstrap framework project.
+This is a simple demo site I put together to show many of the formatting options available in Bootstrap.